CarlosChicata/data_world_portfolio/Concepts/Data warehouse/Kimball focus/README.md

 ### Fixed Depth Positional Hierarchies
 `A fixed depth hierarchy is a series of many-to-one relationships, such as product to brand to category to department`. the hierarchy levels should appear as separate positional attributes in a dimension table.
 A fixed depth hierarchy is by far the easiest to understand and navigate as long as the above criteria are met.
 It also delivers predictable and fast query performance.

+### Slightly Ragged or Variable Depth Hierarchies
+`Slightly ragged hierarchies don’t have a fixed number of levels, but the range in depth is small`.
+Geographic hierarchies often range in depth from perhaps three levels to six levels.
+Rather than using the complex machinery for unpredictably variable hierarchies, you can force-fit slightly ragged hierarchies into a fixed depth positional design with separate dimension attributes for the maximum number of levels, and then populate the attribute value based on rules from the business.